 Donations must be made to 501(c)(3) organizations to qualify for deductions.
 These donations can include cash, gifts like property or equipment, or even travel expenses under certain conditions.

 Tax deductions became more complicated under the Tax Cuts and Jobs Act of 2017.
-There are restrictions on how much you can donate.
-Typically 50 percent of your annual gross income, though some organizations are limited to 30 percent.
-So, the increase in the standard deduction suggests it’s harder to receive tax breaks for donating.
-If donations are a big benefit to your company, considering “bunching,” or donating a larger sum every two years, rather than a smaller sum every year.
+There are restrictions on how much you can donate—typically 50 percent of your annual gross income, though some organizations are limited to 30 percent—and the increase in the standard deduction means that it’s harder to receive tax breaks for donating.
+If donations are a big benefit to your company, considering “bunching,” or donating a larger sum every two years rather than a smaller sum every year.

 These changes don’t mean that charitable donations aren’t worth it—as mentioned, customers prefer businesses that participate in charitable giving, and it strengthens bonds between businesses and their local communities.
 But if you expect donations to result in large deductions, coordinate with your business’ financial department to ensure you get the most bang for your donated buck.